 Legislation on animal feed is harmonised at European Union (EU) level.
 It applies principally to feed for farmed livestock, but also covers feed for horses, pets, farmed fish, zoo and circus animals, and creatures living freely in the wild.

-As a manufacturer of animal feed additives your product must be authorised in accordance with the provisions of EU Regulation 1831/2003 and that you have to submit a substance dossier to the European Commission.
-This dossier should contain data and studies which demonstrate the efficacy and safety of the product for animals, consumers and the environment.
+Animal feed additives must be authorised in accordance with the provisions of EU Regulation 1831/2003.
+The manufacturers of products containing these feed additives must submit a substance dossier to the European Commission that contains data and studies demonstrating the efficacy and safety of the product for animals, consumers and the environment.

 We have many years of experience providing advice on toxicological issues relating to food and feed additives, and can help support your regulatory submissions.

 Support on veterinary product and animal feed additive registrations

 - Hazard and risk assessment of non-active formulation components and additives